undergrad-partner-school

 Financial aid that a student can receive if they are determined to have financial need and meet other eligibility requirements is known as need-based aid.

-10,375 students secured some form of need-based financial aid.
-The total number of students (including freshmen) who were determined to have financial need was found to be 12,520.
-The amount of federal need-based scholarships/grants awarded to the students at this institution was $39,995,937, and state $3,141,161.
+There were 10,375 students who received need-based financial aid of any kind.
+The overall number of students (including freshmen) who were determined to have financial need came to be 12,520.
+The amount of federal need-based scholarships/grants awarded to the students at this institution summed up to $39,995,937, and state $3,141,161.
 The students of The University of Alabama received the -institutional need-based aid in the amount of $101,548,455, and external in the amount of $3,592,459.

 $17,380